codeschool-projects/CodeBreakerProject/README.md

 ## Set the hidden input "answer" element

-The element answer needs to be set to randomly generated number (between 0 and 9999).
+The element answer needs to be set to randomly generated whole number (between 0 and 9999).

 Hint: `Math.round()` can be used to randomly generate a number between 0 and 1 (up to 18 decimal points) and `Math.floor(input)`, `Math.ceiling(input)`, or `Math.round(input)` to round.